 The Ashby M. Larmore Fellowship Program The Ashby M. Larmore Fellowship was created to foster and expand genealogical and historical knowledge related to the Eastern Shore of Maryland.
 Created in honor of the late Ashby Morton Larmore to honor Mr. Larmore’s dedication to continual learning through primary source study, the fellowship seeks to support scholarly research using primary sources in the collections of the H. Furlong Baldwin Library and other field resources.
-Applications are now welcome for the 2022/2023 Fellowship year.
-Applications details below.
-Apply here.
+Please Note: The application portal for the 2022/2023 fellowship year is now closed.
+Please check back in late 2022 for details on the 2023/2024 fellowship year.
+Learn more about the fellowship program and the application process below.
 Fellowship Overview The Ashby M. Larmore Fellowship welcomes applications pertaining to Eastern Shore-related genealogy and/or other historical topics exploring the people, events, sites, and/or objects of Maryland’s Eastern Shore communities and their interactions with the Chesapeake Bay before America’s entry into World War II (1941).
 Topics may include, but are not limited to, the study of ways and customs of people, archaeological findings, agriculture and waterways, patterns in immigration, religious groups, law, medicine, military, early trades and professions, art, music, literature, and more relating to Maryland’s Eastern Shore.
 Applications should demonstrate a strong tie between the proposed research project, the focus of the fellowship, and the Library’s collections.
 Fellows are also encouraged to conduct research using primary sources at outside organizations.
-Fellowship terms: One fellowship will be awarded for the academic year.
-Applications are due March 1, 2022, and awards will be offered by May 1, 2022.
-The maximum term of the fellowship ranges from June 1, 2022, to May 31, 2023.
-Research may be broken up in shorter visits over that year.
 Applicants with a minimum of 10 days planned research will be considered.
-FELLOWSHIP BENEFITS Fellows receive: A $1,250 stipend.A one-year joint membership to the Maryland Genealogical Society and the Maryland Center for History and Culture.Individualized research support and support toward publication opportunities.
+FELLOWSHIP BENEFITS Fellows receive: A $1,500 stipend.A one-year joint membership to the Maryland Genealogical Society and the Maryland Center for History and Culture.Individualized research support and support toward publication opportunities.
 FELLOWSHIP REQUIREMENTS As part of the fellowship, recipients must: Submit a one- to two-page report with an annotated bibliography at the conclusion of the residency.Contribute a post about their research to MCHC’s underbelly blog.Provide a public talk discussing his/her findings and research process at MCHC.Fellows are encouraged to submit an article for possible publication to our peer-reviewed Maryland Historical Magazine and/or to the Maryland Genealogical Society’s peer-reviewed journal, Maryland Genealogical Society Journal.Appropriately credit the Ashby M. Larmore Fellowship and the MCHC in any publications relating to the fellow’s research conducted as part of the fellowship.
 REVIEW PROCESS Applications will be reviewed by a panel of internal and external reviewers, including librarians and scholars familiar with MCHC collections.
 Reviewers will assess applications’ fit with the scope and focus of the Ashy M. Larmore Fellowship, the soundness of research proposals, and the ways in which proposals integrate with MCHC collections and field resources.
 After the initial review stage, selected candidates will be asked to participate in an online interview.
 HOW TO APPLY Applications are accepted through our online application system (account creation required).
 Applications may be saved and returned to before submitting.
-Apply here.
 To apply, candidates should prepare: A short (300 words or less) abstract about the intended research project.A list of collections of interest in the H. Furlong Baldwin Library that may be useful to the research project.
 Take time to search the Library catalog and finding aids, and be specific with collection names and numbers, when possible.A CV or resume.A more in-depth (between 1,500 and 2,500 words) summary of the intended research, how the research ties into the focus of the Ashby M. Larmore Fellowship, and how collections at the MCHC’s H. Furlong Baldwin Library will support the research.A writing sample between 2,000 and 4,000 words that demonstrates the applicant’s writing, research, and analytical skills.Contact information for two individuals familiar with the applicant’s scholarly work.
 Please note: Prior to the beginning of the fellowship, accepted fellows are subject to a background check.
 If you have questions about the Ashby M. Larmore Fellowship, contact Catherine Mayfield, France-Merrick Director of the H. Furlong Baldwin Library, at email@example.com.